 As for the rest—though ostensibly created to benefit filmmakers in Utah—none of them actually serve a unique function that wasn't already being provided.
 Some of them could potentially be more focused on specific subcategories—which can be inferred by their names—but many of their descriptions are substantially identical, usually referring to "networking," "collaboration," "cast & crew calls," etc.

-When looking at the groups "Organized by Date...," the column labeled "R" (Redundant) refers to a group that already existed at the time that a particular group was created.
+When looking at these groups, "Organized by Date...," the column labeled "R" (Redundant) refers to a group that already existed at the time that a particular group was created.
 For example, many of the groups have the number "1" in the Redundant column because—according to the groups' descriptions—their purpose is practically identical to that of the first group on the list.
 "2," their purpose is already served by the second group, "4," the fourth, etc. Some groups have multiple redundant purposes.

 Looking at the groups—listed by Membership—we see that out of all the groups with over 1,000 members, nearly half of them are Redundant.